 - 1 stick unsalted butter

-- 2 green onions, chopped finely and seperate the bottoms from the green tops
+- 2 green onions, chopped finely and separate the bottoms from the green tops

 - You’ll add the bottoms to the butter and the greens will be used to garish